Global | EN

 Key requirements for manufacturers intending to place medical devices on the market in the UK include:

 • Product registration: All medical devices and IVDs to be placed on the market in Great Britain must be registered with the MHRA.
 Where applicable, details about conformity assessment by a UK Approved Body for UKCA, or an EU Notified Body for CE must be provided during device registration.
-Note that registration requirements differ for Northern Ireland.

 • UK Responsible Person: If you are located outside of the UK, you will be required to appoint a UK Responsible Person (UKRP), located in the UK.
 The UKRP responsibilities will include registering your devices with the MHRA.